Matsura Seizan: Writings on swordsmanship

 Seizan wrote many essays on the art of the sword, including Joseishi Kendan and Kenkō.
 Seizan's works are considered as important documents in the history of Japanese swordsmanship.
 In Josieshi Kendan he mentions Miyamoto Musashi's Enmei ryū, but denies personal knowledge of the style.

 Seizan himself studied a number of styles of martial arts during his life as well as the Shingyōtō ryu, including Heki ryu archery, Tamiya ryu iaijutsu, Koshin ryu sojutsu, Sekiguchi ryu jujutsu, as well as horsemanship and gunnery.
 He did not confine his studies to the martial side, however.
 He was a student of the noted eclectic Neo-Confucian scholar, Minagawa Kien, and had many contacts in the artistic and literary worlds.
-His first meeting with Kien, the man who would become his teacher in philosophy, was less than auspicious: he over-heard Kien talking about swordsmanship, interrupted, and questioned whether Kien was even capable of using the swords he carried at his waist.
+His first meeting with Kien, the man who would become his teacher in philosophy, was less than auspicious: he overheard Kien talking about swordsmanship, interrupted, and questioned whether Kien was even capable of using the swords he carried at his waist.
 Kien replied that if Seizan had any doubts on the matter, he should draw his sword and attack him right there and then; if not he should keep quiet, going on to say that whenever he took up his swords, it was always with the determination to use them should it prove necessary.
 Seizan was impressed, writing that this attitude was at the heart of swordsmanship.

-Seizan's writings on the sword display a strong Neo-Confucian flavor; however they are not merely academic but reflect his extensive experience in swordsmanship.
-While his writing illustrates the disciplined, academic side of his nature, there are several anecdotes, both in his own writing and from elsewhere, that reveal other facets of his character.
+Seizan's writings on the sword show a pronounced Neo-Confucian influence, yet they are not purely academic; they also reflect his profound practical experience in swordsmanship.
+While his texts demonstrate the disciplined and scholarly aspects of his personality, various anecdotes, found both in his writings and elsewhere, illuminate other dimensions of his character.